Last updated: 2020-01-06 14:45:33PDF

-In common Web application services, your cluster usually runs multiple copies of an application to meet client traffic.
-For example, the frontend server cluster at the access layer, the application server cluster at the logical layer, and the backend cache server cluster.
+In common Web application services, your cluster usually runs multiple copies of an application to meet client traffic, for example, the frontend server cluster at the access layer, the application server cluster at the logical layer, and the backend cache server cluster.
 Every instance can process client requests.

 - Scaling group

-- Scaling configuration
+- Launch configuration

 - Scaling policy

 A scaling group contains a collection of CVM instances that follow the same policies and have a shared purpose.
 Scaling groups define attributes such as the maximum and minimum numbers of CVM instances in the group and their associated CLB instances.

 A launch configuration is the template for the automatic creation of CVMs.
 It contains the image ID, CVM instance type, system disk/data disk types and capacities, key pair, security group, etc.

 When a scaling group is created, it must be specified and cannot be edited once created.